oroinc/documentation/backend/entities/customize-datagrids/backend/advanced-grid-configuration.rst

 Problem 8
 ~~~~~~~~~

-*I want to implement a custom security verification/logic without any default ACL, even if an ``acl_resource`` have been defined, e.g., I'm extending an existing grid but with custom acl logic.*
+*I want to implement a custom security verification/logic without any default ACL, even if an ``acl_resource``has been defined, e.g., I'm extending an existing grid with custom ACL logic.*

 **Solution**:

-- configure the grid (set option 'skip_acl_apply' to TRUE)
-- override option 'acl_resource' and to make it ``false``
+Configure the grid (set option 'skip_acl_apply' to TRUE) and override option 'acl_resource' to make it ``false``.

   .. code-block:: yaml